MacDonald House bombing: Trial

-On the second day of the trial, seven witnesses were called to the stand by Seow against Harun and Osman's claims of wearing uniforms when picked up.
-Lim Ah Paw, the bumboat operator, testified when he picked up the two, Harun was wearing a sports shirt and long trousers whilst Osman was bare-bodied and only wearing long trousers.
+On the second day of the trial, seven witnesses were called to the stand by Seow to counter Harun and Osman's claims of wearing uniforms when picked up.
+Lim Ah Paw, the bumboat operator, testified when he picked up the two, Harun was wearing a sports shirt and long trousers whilst Osman was wearing only long trousers.
 Four members of the police gave similar accounts to Lim's.
-Wong Kee Huat of Outram Prison said that the two were in civilian clothing when they were administered in the remand until a few days later, when 40 prisoners, said to have been captured in the Pontian Landing in Johor, were brought to prison.
-10 of the 40 were wearing military uniforms that were allowed to be kept and according to Wong, there were opportunities for them to give the uniform to Osman and Harun.
+Wong Kee Huat of Outram Prison said that the two were in civilian clothing when they were administered on remand until a few days later, when 40 prisoners, said to have been captured in the Pontian Landing in Johor, were brought to prison.
+10 of the 40 were wearing military uniforms that they were allowed to keep, and according to Wong, there were opportunities for them to give the uniforms to Osman and Harun.
 Wong did not take action until another police officer noticed that Osman and Harun were wearing uniforms.
-However, Wong stressed that he could not be sure that the uniforms were taken from the other prisoners as that was his presumption.
-When recalled to the stand, Osman claim that he wore his uniform until two days after his arrest, when it was taken away by a police officer and his and Harun's were given back to them cleaned.
+However, Wong stressed that he could not be sure that the uniforms were taken from the other prisoners as that was only his presumption.
+When recalled to the stand, Osman claim that he wore his uniform until two days after his arrest, when it was taken away by a police officer and his and Harun's were given back to them cleane.
 Osman also said that he and Harun were in civilian clothing during the lower court's hearings.
 On the third day, Seow called in two police photographers to testify against the accused's claim of wearing military uniforms at the time of the explosion.
 The defendant asked the judge to give Osman and Harun the benefit of the doubt, though this was overruled by Chua, who said: